ATTX-project/ATTX-project.github.io/attx_project/Consul-for-Service-Discovery-on-Docker-Swarm.md

-# Consul for Service Discovery in Docker Swarm
+# Consul for Service Discovery in Docker Swarm {WORK IN PROGRESS}

 Hereby you can find a report of a test implementation of [Consul](https://www.consul.io/) as a [Service Discovery](Service-Discovery-Solutions.md) solution in a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster.